golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 #### Define commands to run in the task scope

-This function gets first parameter `workContext` that is a [WorkContext](docs/classes/task\_work.WorkContext.md) object.
+This function gets first parameter `workContext` that is a [WorkContext](../docs/classes/task_work.WorkContext) object.
 This object allow you set the commands that you want to run in the scope of one task on one provider.
-So the command we would like torun on the provider is `node -v`
+So the command we would like to run on the provider is `node -v`:

 ```js
 const commandToRunInProviderShell = "node -v";